Megan Rye, Children's Home Society

 The aftermath of the Iraq War continues to reverberate, and the paintings have been studied and exhibited widely.
 Recently, Alien, one of the signature large scale paintings, was included in The American Dream, at the Kunsthalle Emdem, in Germany.
 This ambitious survey of American painters is the first large scale introduction of American painters to Germany and the Netherlands.

 Foundling responds to the moment we are living in.
 It is an unwavering statement in support of America as a nation of immigrants.
 Foundling bears witness to our countries’ great immigration history, is a testament to the potential of democracy, and questions our uneven system of granting citizenship.
 It asks who we are we as Americans, and who we could become.
-This project has taken Rye around the world, transcribing stories from China, Korea, Russia, Guatemala, Columbia, Romania, and Ethiopia.
+This project has taken Rye around the world, transcribing stories from China, Korea, Russia, Guatemala, Colombia, Paraguay, India, Romania, and Ethiopia.

 Rye is represented by Forum Gallery, New York City.
 She lives in Minneapolis.